muellseb/spo-migrations-cli/README.md

 DRAFT

 This document is in draft.
-I will work on this project and plan to release the first candidate end of September.
+I will work on this project from time to time.
+There is no concrete release plan for RC1.
 Till then, feel free to contatct me if you have something to discuss.

 muellseb@googlemail.com